Gus Grissom: Early life

-Marriage and family

-Grissom met and befriended Betty Lavonne Moore (1927–2018), his future wife, through their extracurricular activities in high school.
-Grissom carried the American flag at the opening ceremonies of high school basketball games, while Moore played the drum in the high school band.
-At a game during Betty's first year, they noticed their mutual attraction to each other and Grissom sat with her at halftime.
-They went on many movie dates.
-Grissom's father allowed him to use the family car, even though gasoline was rationed due to the war.
-Grissom used the car to teach Betty how to drive.

-Grissom married Moore on July 6, 1945, at the First Baptist Church in Mitchell when he was home on leave near the end of World War II.
-Grissom's brother, Norman, served as his best man; Moore's sister, Mary Lou Fosbrink, was her maid of honor.
-Grissom and his wife, Betty, had two sons: Scott, born in 1950, and Mark, born in 1953.
-Both sons graduated from Purdue University and eventually had aviation-related careers.

-Grissom "greatly valued being home with his family, stating that 'it sure helped to spend a quiet evening with your wife and children in your own living room'."

-Grissom "refused to let work problems intrude on his time at home, and tried to complete technical reading or paperwork after the boys were asleep," while Betty Grissom "accommodated his hectic schedule by completing major chores and errands during the week so weekends would be free for family activities."
-Two of Grissom's favorite pastimes were hunting and fishing, to which he introduced his sons.
-The family also enjoyed water sports and skiing.

-World War II military service
+World War II

-World War II began while Grissom was still in high school, but he was eager to join the military upon graduation.
+World War II began while Grissom was still in high school, but he was eager to join the armed services upon graduation.
 Grissom enlisted as an aviation cadet in the U.S. Army Air Forces during his senior year in high school, and completed an entrance exam in November 1943.
 Grissom was inducted into the U.S. Army Air Forces on August 8, 1944, at Fort Benjamin Harrison, Indiana.
 He was sent to Sheppard Field in Wichita Falls, Texas, for five weeks of basic flight training, and was later stationed at Brooks Field in San Antonio, Texas.
 In January 1945 Grissom was assigned to Boca Raton Army Airfield in Florida.
 Although he was interested in becoming a pilot, most of Grissom's time before his discharge in 1945 was spent as a clerk.